-A change in accounting estimate that results from new information or new developments is not the correction of an error

-• The effects of a change in an input or a measurement technique used to develop an accounting estimate are changes in accounting estimates if they do not result from the correction of prior period errors.
+- A change in accounting estimate that results from new information or new developments is not the correction of an error. - The effects of a change in an input or a measurement technique used to develop an accounting estimate are changes in accounting estimates if they do not result from the correction of prior period errors.

 The amendments are effective for annual periods beginning on or after I January 2023 to changes in accounting policies and changes in accounting estimates that occur on or after the beginning of that period, with earlier application permitted.
+The amendments are not expected to have a material impact on the Group.